weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/openai-qna-transformers.md

 toc: true
 redirect_from:

-- /developers/weaviate/v1.11.0/reader-generator-modules/qna-openai.html
-- /developers/weaviate/current/modules/qna-openai.html

 ---

 # In short

-* The Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI endpoint.
+* The Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI completions endpoint.
 * The module depends on a text vectorization module that should be running with Weaviate.
 * The module adds an `ask {}` parameter to the GraphQL `Get {}` queries
 * The module returns a max. of 1 answer in the GraphQL `_additional {}` field.